You have experienced an aloneness unknown to man before

-Michael Collins died on Wednesday.
-In 1969, as his colleagues Neil Armstrong and Buzz Aldrin walked on the lunar surface, he remained in Apollo 11’s command module, alone, orbiting the Moon—a role which, despite being crucially important, has resulted in him being “forgotten” by many.
+In 1969, as his colleagues Neil Armstrong and Buzz Aldrin walked on the lunar surface, Michael Collins remained in Apollo 11’s command module, alone, orbiting the Moon—a role which, despite being crucially important, has resulted in him being “forgotten” by many.
 In the days following their historic mission the crew received countless letters of congratulations from far and wide, and in Collins’ 1974 autobiography, Carrying the Fire, he identifies this missive as being the “most impressive” of them all.
 It was sent to him by Charles Lindbergh, who in 1927 had made the first solo, non-stop flight across the Atlantic.

 28 July 1969